12 Best Festivals in April Around the World in 2025

 April traditionally means Easter on this side of the world, and you know what Easter means aside from eggs and pancakes?
 Festivals!

 The April festival calendar is a delight.
 Things are getting serious for the year from now on.
-If you want to start off your festival year right, then book yourself onto one these great April festivals, and get your friends involved too!
+If you want to start off your festival year right, then get yourself tickets to one of these, and get your friends involved too!

 1. Beltane Fire Festival, Edinburgh

-Beltane is a Celtic festival that was once celebrated throughout the world by many different cultures.
-Beltane celebrations in April include bonfires, where people walked around or between them as part of purification rituals and to offer their wishes for fertility in this new season; bright shining fires against darkness are symbolic reminders of light overcoming dark forces and hopefully bringing peace on earth.
+Beltane is a Celtic festival once celebrated throughout the world by many different cultures.
+Beltane celebrations include bonfires, where people walk around or between them as part of purification rituals and to offer their wishes for fertility in this new season and bright shining fires against darkness as a symbolic reminder of light overcoming dark forces and hopefully bringing peace on earth.

-Enjoy music performances throughout the park as well as participating in some traditional Highland Games such as tossing stones weighing 3lb each over your shoulder while running 7 yards backwards without turning round; jumping rope using alternate feet only and throwing hammers as far as possible.
+There are music performances throughout the park as well as traditional Highland Games such as tossing stones weighing 3lb each over your shoulder while running 7 yards backwards without turning round, jumping rope using alternate feet only and throwing hammers as far as possible.

 2. Kanamara Matsura, Japan